 Stretch One: Leg Crossover

 Sit with legs extended.
 Cross left leg over the right at a 45-degree angle.
 Twist your torso to the right at a without causing pain.
 Hold for 15 seconds and come back to a resting position.
 Repeat with your other leg.
-Repeat the whole exercise two more times (3 times total).
+Repeat the whole exercise two more times (three times total).

 Stretch Two: Leg Up

 Lay on your back and with feet together.
 Hold one leg by the back of the thigh and slowly pull leg upward as far as possible without causing pain.
 Hold for ten seconds then relax.
 Hold for another ten seconds and relax.
 Repeat with the other leg.
-Repeat the whole exercise again two more times (3 times total).
+Repeat the whole exercise again two more times (three times total).